 Gisele Bolze (MSc Universidade Federal do Rio Grande do Sul 2019)

 Gisele recently finished her MSc at PPGBAN, UFRGS, and in her dissertation she focused on habitat use and activity patterns of the ocelot in the Southern limit of the Brazilian Atlantic Forest.
 Her research interests include carnivore ecology and conservation, especially within the small Neotropical felids.
 She graduated in Biological Sciences, UFRGS.

 Paloma Linck (BSc Universidade Federal do Rio Grande do Sul 2018)

 Recently graduated, Paloma is focusing her research on spatial-temporal patterns of activity and population density of Puma concolor (Carnivora: Felidae).
 Her main research interests are carnivore ecology, conservation, and biogeography.
-She will soon start her MSc at the University of Aveiro, Portugal.
+She has recently started her MSc at the University of Aveiro, Portugal.

 Ítalo Rakowski (BSc Universidade Federal do Rio Grande do Sul 2017)

 Ítalo recently graduated at UFRGS.
 His main interestes are in conservation, ecology, evolution and biogeography of mammals.
 Currently, Ítalo is working on a research about the importance of zoos for environmental education.